Arciiix/Handy/README.md

 - MIN_ARM_ANGLE_FOR_NUMERIC_VALUE_CHANGE - Minimum angle for arm to be considered as raised (which, in numeric vaule mode, causes the value to be either increased or decreased).
 - TIME_START_MINUTES_AFTER_MIDNIGHT - The time of the day that Handy starts processing the images at (to prevent it from unnecessary image processing, e.g. why would it process images at 2 am?).
 It's minutes after midnight, i.e. hour \* 60 + minutes, e.g. 08:15 = 8 \* 60 + 15.
 Defaults to 8:00.
 - TIME_END_MINUTES_AFTER_MIDNIGHT - The same thing as above, but it's ending time.
 Defaults to 21:00.
+- SOCKET_IO_PORT - A port that the socket.io instance will run on.

 ## Action-related changes